Application period for the academic year 2023-24 has ended.

 How to Apply?

-- The checklist
+- The signed checklist

 - Copies of certificates and English translations of every certificate copy.
-If these aren’t available, you can also translate the certificates yourself.:
+If these aren’t available, you can also translate the certificates yourself.

-- provide your latest grade certificate
+- provide your latest grade certificate (opintorekisteriote "jaksotodistus")

 In addition, if you are currently studying or if you have other previous studies:

-Please submit the application and required attachments here by the DL.
 NB!
 You need to submit all your documents at once, you are not able to save the form and return to it later.
-Inadequate applications or applications arrived after the deadline will not be read.
+Inadequate applications or applications that arrive after the deadline will not be processed.

-Application period opens | At the beginning of February |
+Application period opens | In March |

-Application period ends | 10:00 (Finnish time) on April 3, 2023 |
+Application period ends | April 9, 2025 at 12:00 (Finnish time) |

-Orientation Webinar | May 11, 2023 |
+Compulsory Orientation Webinar* | May 8, 2025 at 14.00-15:30 |

 Interviews